Champitoad/coq-actema/README.md

 ## Setting up a development environment

 - Install opam (e.g. on ubuntu : $ sudo apt install opam).
+  Check it is correctly installed by running : $ opam --version

-- Update opam :
-  $ opam update
+- Update opam : $ opam update

 - Create a local opam switch.
 In the root of the project :
   $ opam switch create .
 5.1.1 --repos default,coq-released=https://coq.inria.fr/opam/released
-  And follow the instructions given by ocaml.

   This will create a switch with ocaml (version 5.1.1) and add a remote repository (needed to fetch mathcomp), and install all opam dependencies (but not development-only dependencies such as ocaml-lsp-server).

+  Then follow the instructions given by opam.
+Notably you will have to restart your terminal or run :
+  $ eval $(opam env)

-  This is a "local switch": it will become active automatically each time you enter the project directory.
+  This creates a "local switch": it will become active automatically each time you enter the project directory.

+  Check the switch is setup correctly by running : $ make

 - Optionally, install development packages into the switch.
   On VScode :